liability insurance mother and child

 FAQ

-Are damages caused by my child at home covered by insurance?
+Are damages caused by my child at my home covered by insurance?

-No, damages caused by additional insured persons to each other or to their own property (self-inflicted damages) are generally excluded from personal liability insurance.
+No, damage that co-insured persons cause to one another or to their own property (own damage) is generally excluded from private liability insurance.

-My child is of adult age and is doing a voluntary social year (FSJ).
-Are they still covered by insurance?
+My child is an adult and is doing a Voluntary Social Year (FSJ).
+Is it still covered by my insurance?

-Yes, in many policies, a Voluntary Social Year (FSJ), Voluntary Ecological Year (FÖJ), or Federal Voluntary Service is considered part of education, allowing the child to continue being covered by parental liability insurance, provided they are unmarried.
-Check the specific conditions of your contract.
+Yes, in many policies an FSJ, FÖJ or Federal Voluntary Service counts as part of education, meaning the child can continue to be covered under the parents’ liability insurance, provided they are unmarried.
+Check the exact terms of your policy.

 What if my child breaks something expensive at a friend's house?

-If your child causes damage at a friend's place (e.g., breaks an expensive vase), your family liability insurance will cover the costs provided the liability conditions are met.
+If your child causes damage at a friend’s home (e.g. breaks an expensive vase), your family liability insurance kicks in and covers the costs, provided the conditions for liability are met.
 For children who are not legally liable, the relevant clause is important.

-Do I need to take out a separate liability insurance for my au pair?
+Do I need to take out separate liability insurance for my au pair?

-Many family liability insurance policies include au pairs who live in the household for a certain period (often up to one year), provided they do not have their own insurance coverage.
+Many family liability insurance policies include au pairs who live in the household for a certain period of time (often up to one year), provided they do not have their own insurance cover.
 You should clarify this with your insurer.

-Experts recommend a flat sum insured of at least 50 million euros for personal, property, and financial damages to be adequately covered even in the event of very large claims.
+Experts recommend a sum insured of at least 50 million euros overall for personal injury, property damage and financial losses, to ensure adequate cover even in the event of very large claims.

-A breach of the duty of supervision occurs when parents fail to supervise their children appropriately according to their age and development, resulting in damage.
+A breach of supervisory duty occurs when parents do not supervise their children in accordance with their age and stage of development, and damage results.
 The exact requirements depend on the situation and are assessed on a case-by-case basis, often with reference to court rulings.

 Subscribe to our newsletter